Sponsor MessageBecome a KQED sponsor

 Climate and health experts believe that changing climate conditions are contributing to the increase, with whiplashed cycles of wet weather followed by drought creating an ideal environment for the fungus that causes valley fever to thrive.
 Read more about the link between valley fever and climate change.

-This all means that Bay Area folks who were previously unfamiliar with valley fever — or have assumed the disease is unlikely to affect them personally — might benefit from knowing more about this condition and its symptoms.
-Keep reading for how to spot valley fever, who is most at risk of getting seriously sick and how to seek testing and treatment.
+This all means that Bay Area folks who were previously unfamiliar with valley fever — or have assumed the disease is unlikely to affect them personally — might benefit from knowing more about the condition and its symptoms.
+As CDPH epidemiologist Gail Cooksey said in 2024, “something you may not have previously thought was in your [backyard] may start to emerge in those areas.”

-What is valley fever, and how do people catch it?
+What is valley fever and how do people catch it?

-Valley fever is a lung infection that’s caused by a fungus called coccidioides (or “cocci”), which lives in soil in certain areas of California and the Southwestern U.S.
+Valley fever is a lung infection that’s caused by a fungus called coccidioides, or “cocci”, which lives in soil in certain areas of California and the Southwestern U.S.

 When soil that’s contaminated with cocci is kicked up or otherwise disturbed, infectious spores — that is, tiny particles — are released into the air and can be inhaled by people and animals.
 From there, cocci can enter the lungs and cause the disease known as valley fever (or coccidioidomycosis), resulting in symptoms that resemble pneumonia.